Drake Admission Requirements

 |Admission Standards||Very High|

-Can I get into Drake?
-The school has a 69% acceptance rate.
+How hard is it to get into Drake and can I get accepted?
+The school has a 69% acceptance rate ranking it #19 in Iowa for lowest rate of acceptance.
 Last year, 3,835 out of 5,574 applicants were admitted making Drake a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
 Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 28 percent.
 Drake University typically accepts and attracts "A-" average high school students.
 Only 20% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|